3D Rendering vs Photography

 Use: Professional Photography

-Listings, broker materials, editorial features, and long-term portfolio marketing benefit from real imagery.
-It adds credibility and confirms the promise made during presale.
+It supports listings, editorial features, and long-term marketing.
+It validates the promise made during presale.

 Where Developers Get This Wrong